Kenmare Resources plc is listed on the London Stock Exchange and the Euronext Dublin under the ticker KMR.

 |Listing date||17 March 1989||17 November 1994|

 In October 2018 Kenmare announced a dividend policy to return a minimum of 20% of profit after tax to shareholders.
-The Company is working towards paying modest dividends from 2019, with plans to increase capital returns materially from 2021 after its current development projects have been delivered.
-In December 2018 shareholders voted to eliminate Kenmare’s historic losses and the capital reduction was subsequently confirmed by the High Court of Ireland.
-Kenmare is in the process of completing the group rationalisation and addressing the applicable conditions for the payment of dividends.
+In August 2019 the Company announced its maiden dividend of USc2.66, which is an interim dividend and in line with this policy.
+Kenmare plans to increase capital returns from 2021 after its current development projects have been delivered.

 Warnings to shareholders